KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 Open bounties:
-- Find hyperparameters for AdamW that yield at least 85% of the speed of Muon ($XXXX)
+- Find hparams for AdamW that yield at least 85% of the speed of Muon ($XXXX)
 - Find any optimizer with any hparams that yields 10% fewer steps-to-2.92 than Muon ($XXXX)